 Recommendations for Federal Policymakers

-- Review policies on the use of student data to ensure they balance privacy protection with the need to improve teaching and learning
+- Review federal laws, such as FERPA and COPPA, and their intersection with state laws and regulations on the use of student data to ensure they balance privacy protection with the need to improve teaching and learning.

-- Ensure that personal information and online learning activities are not used to target non-education related advertising to students or their families
+- Continue to ensure that personal information and online learning activities are not used to target advertising to students or their families.

-- Limit nonconsensual access to personally identifiable student data to school, district, or state educational agency employees and to authorized service providers under their direct control and solely for the authorized educational purpose.
+- Strengthen prohibitions on nonconsensual access to personally identifiable student data where access is limited to school, district, or state educational agency employees and to authorized service providers under their direct control and solely for the authorized educational purpose.

 Recommendations for State Policymakers

-- Establish a statewide data security plan to address administrative, physical, and technical safeguards for state data systems and other state data collection
+- If not already established, require the development of a statewide data security plan to address administrative, physical, and technical safeguards for state data systems and other state data collection.

-- Develop data breach notification policies for districts and schools
+- Develop data breach notification policies for state education agencies, districts, and schools.

-- Develop policies on data collection, storage, and access to ensure that student data collected through statewide longitudinal data systems is protected from inappropriate sharing or use
+- Develop policies on data collection, security, storage, and access to ensure that student data collected through statewide longitudinal data systems is protected from inappropriate sharing or use.

 - Provide guidance to districts and schools regarding the collection, storage, security protections, and destruction of student data.